 With the recent increase in dividend recapitalization activity, consider these wealth planning implications before taking action.

 Dividend recapitalizations (“dividend recaps”) have long been a useful tool for business owners looking to generate additional liquidity for their shareholders.
-Recently, however, there has been a significant increase in the number of dividend recaps being used by private businesses.
+Over the past few years, however, there has been a significant increase in the number of dividend recaps being used by private businesses.